Distributed cryptographic currencies

 Listing is by market capitalization, descending.

 Nano.
-A cryptocurrency which has no payment fees and which can handle a huge number of transactions per second due to its delegated trust consensus algorithm, and due to the fact that each account has its own blockchain (whereas most other cryptocurrencies have a single, common blockchain).
+A cryptocurrency which has no payment fees and which can handle a huge number of transactions per second due to its delegated voting consensus algorithm, and due to the fact that each account has its own blockchain (whereas most other cryptocurrencies have a single, common blockchain).
 Nano has no mining and has been freely distributed; the developers have kept 5% of the units.

 CoinMarketCap = Statistics for cryptocurrencies.

 Bitcoin Magazine = News.